-Hi!
-My name is Jose Cambronero.
-I’m a first year Computer Science PhD student at MIT, advised by Martin Rinard.
+I’m a second year Computer Science Ph.D. student at MIT, advised by Martin Rinard.

-Before coming here, I completed my MS in Computer Science at NYU, where I worked with Dennis Shasha on implementing AQuery, an optimizing compiler for order-related database queries.
-In a previous professional life, I worked for Morgan Stanley as part of the housing and mortgage research group.
-I graduated with a BA in Economics from University of Pennsylvania in 2011.
+Before coming here, I completed my M.S. in Computer Science at NYU, where I worked with Dennis Shasha on implementing AQuery, an optimizing compiler for order-related database queries.
+Before that, I worked for Morgan Stanley as part of the housing and mortgage research group.
+I graduated with a B.A. in Economics from University of Pennsylvania in 2011.

-My main research interests currently include programming languages, compiler construction, databases, and data science.
-In particular, I’m interested in exploring how we can leverage the former two to advance the way we perform computation in the latter two.
+My main research interests center around programming languages, databases, and data science.
+I’m particularly interested in applying programming language techniques to improve the way we do work in the latter two areas.

 These interests include directions such as:

 I’ve also worked on an assortment of other projects, such as using iOS data to customize image compression for users with color vision deficiencies, and performing large-scale color vision analysis across different countries.

 Courant Institute of Mathematical Sciences (NYU)

 I’ve had experience as a teaching assistant for programming languages and grader for compiler construction.

 I also like to be involved in activities around the student community at MIT.
 Some examples of this are